Chapter 6 Platform API Reference

 It is not required to register callback functions to each event.

-If no callback function is registered to PLATFORM_CB_EVT_PUTC event, all platform log is discarded.
+If no callback function is registered to PLATFORM_CB_EVT_PUTC event, all platform log including platform_printf is discarded.

 If no callback function is registered to PLATFORM_CB_EVT_PROFILE_INIT event, BLE device’s profile is empty.